pjtorres/statistics_notes/glm_ancova_update_later.md

 ```

 # ANCOVA 2 daling with really weird characters in data that we encounter iin kegg names quite a bit
+Currently, I'm working with DMM clusters, but this needs to be updated to automatically handle any number of conditional variables I want.

 ```python
 import pandas as pd